 First, provide and maintain a safe and supportive learning environment.
 Suggest that awareness of the breath is a great aid for the students to gauge their response.
 Then have the students pick a pose (example: Camel, Crow, or any pose your students find challenging and out of their comfort zone).
 The students can choose individual poses or all work on the same one as a group.

-Take the pose “apart” by doing it in stages:
+You can take the pose “apart” by doing it in stages:

 - Beginner (just touching backs of legs)